submarines-and/froggy-skies/README.md

 # Froggy Skies
-Widget for `Scriptable` with the Google weather frog.
-Look how happy he is.
+Weather widget for [Scriptable](https://scriptable.app) with the Google weather frog.
+Images are downloaded during sync from this repo and will be stored in your icloud account under `/scriptable/weather`.
+A primitive text cache will also be stored here.

 ## Installation and config
 * Register api key at https://openweathermap.org